 Because the title Ninjago Dragons Rising suggests that search for the Elemental Dragons to save the day, that’s all that matters!

-LEGO Ninjago Dragons Rising call it the MergeComing to Netflix June 1, 2023
+Coming to Netflix June 1, 2023

 Two new Ninjago related series are coming and they are Ninjago United and Ninjago Dragons Rising!
 The former is designed to bridge the gap between sagas and the other is what showrunners Chris “Doc” Wyatt and Kevin Burke consider new!
-The adventures of the Masters of Spinjitzu is at an end, and according to the info presented at the Internet Movie Database (June 6 update: according to Reddit, this entry is fake news) is that the mini-series will see the team in one more adventure dealing with Krux and Acronix (from “The Hands of Time”).
+The adventures of the Masters of Spinjitzu is at an end, and according to the info presented at the Internet Movie Database (June 6 update: according to Reddit, this entry is fake news) is that the mini-serieswill see the team in one more adventure dealing with Krux and Acronix (from “The Hands of Time”).
 They are about to do the unthinkable–to merge the remaining realms to some megaverse–and afterwards, is Dragons Rising.
 In the aftermath, some residents are doing what they can to accept everything, but there’s much more calamity to transpire!

 The trailer recently released is a teaser for what’s to come, and it’s fair to say the focus is definitely on a new generation of warriors to defend freedom.
 One warning must be said though, don’t look at the IMDB entry for this series.
 A lot of information is apparently spilled there.
 What I offer is information from only the trailer: Here, we learn many realms have been torn apart by a new threat, and just who is leading this cosmic Battleworld is with a panther type lord.
 And here, I insert the obligatory spoiler alert.
-Continue reading “Before Ninjago Dragons Rising Will Be One More “United” Tale to Test The Masters of Spinjitzu!”
+Continue reading “Before Ninjago Dragons Rising Might Be One More “United” Tale to Test The Masters of Spinjitzu!”

 After giving the entire 16 season series many views over the holidays and into the new year with the knowledge of their future, upcoming seasons have been foreshadowed for Ninjago in 2023.

-LEGO Ninjago in 2023The LEGO Ninjago animated series isn’t over.
+The LEGO Ninjago animated series isn’t over.
 Although Crystalized concluded with an epilogue showing Sensei Wu, Lloyd, Jay, Cole, Nya and Zane rebuilding, what’s slated for the future may well be akin to Star Trek: The Next Generation.
 After giving the entire 16 season series many views over the holidays and into the Lunar New Year with the knowledge of their future, upcoming seasons have been foreshadowed for Ninjago in 2023.

 One major example includes Wu often mentioning how one can’t mess with “The Hands of Time,” which started in season two’s “Child’s Play.”
 It seems Wu knew a lot more than the Ninja when they got turned into kids, and had to use a potion to restore them back into young adults, along with Lloyd.
 This later season would also see Wu age and get thrown to a void, only to be reborn as a baby and relearn everything, which demonstrates how cyclic this series’s narrative is.